governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 Which controls.

 Those questions matter.
-But they are no longer the deepest questions.
+But they are no longer the main event.

-The deeper shift is this:
+The real break is this:

 for the first time, organisations can start building meaningful new capability from within, with far less effort than before.

-That is the real strategic break.
+That should completely change the ambition.

 {/* truncate */}